rimgnyw/file-duplicate-finder/README.md

 ## Usage

+After extracting the binary the GUI can be launched by simply running the gui binary.

-After extracting the binary the desired directory can be scanned by running:
+Alternatively the standalone CLI program can be used.
+In this case, the desired directory can be scanned by running:

 ```bash
 ./file-duplicate-finder <path/to/dir>...